GoogleCloudPlatform/asl-ml-immersion/scaffolds/app_engine/README.md

 The workflow described here works from CloudShell or any node with the [gcloud CLI](https://cloud.google.com/sdk/docs/install) has been properly installed and authenticated.

-This means that you can develop your application fully locally on your laptop for example, as long as you have run `make auth` after installing the [gcloud CLI](https://cloud.google.com/sdk/docs/install) on it.
+This means that you can develop your application locally on your laptop for example, as long as you have run `make auth` after installing the [gcloud CLI](https://cloud.google.com/sdk/docs/install) on it.

 For local development, install the gcloud CLI following [these instructions](https://cloud.google.com/sdk/docs/install).